Clear Secure

-Clear Secure, Inc. (operating as: CLEAR) is an American technology company that operates biometric travel document verification system at some major airports and stadiums.
+Clear Secure, Inc. is an American technology company that operates biometric travel document verification systems at some major airports and stadiums.
+It was founded in 2003, but shut down in 2009 after filing for bankruptcy.
+It was relaunched in 2012 and went public in 2021.

+Clear partners with airports, who allow it to operate in exchange for commissions on new members.
+It has received scrutiny for security incidents in which people were able to pass through its system without proper identification.
+It has also been subject to ethical criticism for enabling wealthier flyers who can afford its service to bypass security lines without speeding up the security process as a whole.

 History

 Origin and founders

 Steven Brill and Ajay Amlani were original owners of Clear, a subsidiary of Verified Identity Pass, founded in 2003.
 Ajay Amlani left the company in 2006 to pursue another identity technology company named YOU Technology.
 Steven Brill stepped away from the company in 2008.
 Clear shut down in 2009 after filing for bankruptcy.

 2010s

 Caryn Seidman-Becker purchased CLEAR out of bankruptcy in 2010 with her partner and co-founder Ken Cornick.
 They relaunched the company in 2012.
 Clear operates out of its headquarters in Manhattan, New York.

-Caryn Seidman-Becker and Ken Cornick saw Clear as a promising business to pursue based on the fact that they believed the market for surveillance and security would rise due to the catastrophic events that happened on 9/11.